soriaj/ms-cicd-demo/README.md

 # CI-CD Demo
 ## What Does This Do
 The script automates the followiing in order to demo a CI-CD workflow for deploying Mule apps into CloudHub.
-1. Creation of a Github repository based on the Anypoint project directory provided
+1. Creation of a Private Github repository based on the Anypoint project directory provided
 2. Generates and configures Github deploy keys, used for communication with Jenkins.
 3. Creates and configures a Jenkins container image that is used to listen to a configured GitHub repository for deployments to CloudHub.